Last Updated on: 6th July 2023, 07:14 pm

 - Central nervous system.

-- Regularly disinfect the cage, perches, and toys.
+- Regularly disinfect the cage.

 - Provide fresh food and water.